talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

  numCourses value will be used to iterate through the columns and extract the courses of that student from the succeeding columns
  (I am not going to go through all 10 columns and check for courses (if the field is non-empty) as this will be more time intensive)
+  - For my problem instances I've used in the Experimentation process, I used the COUNTA() function for each cell to get the number of courses for each student

  The 'faculty' field matches with the 'classification' element (sub-element of the 'student' element) in the CPSolver